Rif: Geography

 Geologically, the Rif Mountains belong to the Gibraltar Arc or Alborán Sea geological region.
 They are an extension of the Baetic System, which includes the mountains of the southern Iberian Peninsula across the strait.
 Thus, the Rif Mountains are not part of the Atlas Mountain System.

-Major cities in the greater Rif region include Nador, Tangier, Tetouan, Al Hoceima (also called Villa), Imzouren, Driouch, Ben Taieb, Midar and Al Aaroui and a few (small) towns: Segangan, Selwan, Ajdir and Targuist (Targist).
+Major cities in the greater Rif region include Nador, Al Hoceima (also called Villa), Imzouren, Driouch, Ben Taieb, Midar and Al Aaroui and a few (small) towns: Segangan, Selwan, Ajdir and Targuist (Targist).

 History

 The Rif has been inhabited by Berbers since prehistoric times.
-As early as the 11th century BC, the Phoenicians began to establish trading posts with the approval of or partnership with the local Berbers; had started interbreeding and creating a Punic language on the Mediterranean and the Atlantic coasts; and had founded cities such as Tetouan, Rusadir (now Melilla) and (in the 5th century BC) Tingi (now Tangier).
+As early as the 11th century BC, the Phoenicians began to establish trading posts and then cities such as Tetouan, Rusadir (now Melilla) and (in the 5th century BC) Tingi (now Tangier).

 After the Third Punic War, the coast of North Africa came under the control of Rome, and the Rif became part of the Kingdom of Mauretania.
 When Mauretania was divided during the rule of Emperor Claudius, Tangier became the capital of Mauretania Tingitana.
-In the 5th century AD, the Roman rule came to an end, and the region was later reconquered and partly controlled by the Byzantine Empire.
+In the 5th century AD, Roman rule came to an end, and the region was later conquered and partly controlled by the Byzantine Empire.

-In 710, Salih I ibn Mansur founded the Emirate of Nekor in the Rif, and Berbers started converting to Islam.
-By the 15th century, many Moors were exiled from Spain, and most of them settled in Western Rif and brought their culture, such as Andalusian music, and even established the city of Chefchaouen.
-Since then, the Rif has suffered numerous battles with Spain and Portugal.
+In 710, Salih I ibn Mansur founded the Emirate of Nekor in the Rif, and the Berbers started converting to Islam.
+By the 15th century, many Muslims who had converted to Christianity were expelled from Spain, and most of them settled in the western Rif and brought their culture with them, such as Andalusian music, and established the city of Chefchaouen.
+Afterwards the Rif was the site of numerous battles with Spain and Portugal.
 In 1415, Portugal invaded Ceuta, and in 1490 Spain conquered Melilla.

 The Hispano-Moroccan War broke out in 1859 in Tetouan, and Morocco was defeated.
 The Spanish-Moroccan conflicts continued in the 20th century, under the leadership of Abd el-Krim, the Berber guerrilla leader who proclaimed the Republic of the Rif in 1921.
-The Riffian Berbers won several victories over the Spanish in the Rif War in the 1920s before they were eventually defeated.
+The Riffian Berbers won several victories over the Spanish in the Rif War in the 1920s before they were eventually defeated; the war saw extensive use of chemical weapons by Spanish forces.
 The Spanish region was decolonised and restored to Morocco by Spain in April 1956, a month after the French region gained its independence from France.
 Shortly afterward, a revolt broke out in the north against the Moroccan king by Riffian insurgents in 1958, but it was easily suppressed.